 The Heart of the Matter: Beef Tenderloin

 For best results, ask your butcher for a center cut of tenderloin of about two to three pounds (unless you’ve got a really, really long kitchen counter and a whole lot of pastry).
-Have him trim it of silverskin and tie it up by inch intervals into a tidy package so that it keeps its shape.
+Have it trimmed of silverskin and tied it up by inch intervals into a tidy package so that it keeps its shape.
 A generous seasoning of salt and pepper and an even sear on all sides of the beef tease out as much of its natural meatiness as possible.

 The Sharp: Mustard